virtuald/greenado/README.rst

     def main_function():
         retval = call_long_operation()

-Functions wrapped by greenado.groutine return a tornado.concurrent.Future object which you must either yield, call result(), or use IOLoop.add_future on, otherwise you may risk swallowing exceptions.
+Functions wrapped by :func:`@greenado.groutine <greenado.concurrent.groutine>` return a :class:`tornado.concurrent.Future` object which you must either yield, call result(), or use :meth:`IOLoop.add_future <tornado.ioloop.IOLoop.add_future>` on, otherwise you may risk swallowing exceptions.

 Why can't I use the yield keyword?
 ----------------------------------